Talitapsouz/Deciphering-Emojis-A-Data-Analysis-Approach-to-Enhancing-Sentiment-Analysis-in-E-Commerce-Reviews/README.md

 - **Enhance Emotion Detection Accuracy:** Investigate the enhancement in emotion detection accuracy and contextual understanding in natural language processing by integrating ratings, reviews, and emojis.

--**Analyze Emoji Impact in Sentiment Analysis:** Explore the impact of incorporating emojis as additional features in sentiment analysis, especially in the health and personal care category of Amazon product reviews, using a 5-class approach and compare it with a traditional 3-class approach.
+- **Analyze Emoji Impact in Sentiment Analysis:** Explore the impact of incorporating emojis as additional features in sentiment analysis, especially in the health and personal care category of Amazon product reviews, using a 5-class approach and compare it with a traditional 3-class approach.

--**Methodological Innovation in NLP:** Advance the methodology in natural language processing by leveraging multi-modal features to improve the accuracy and efficiency of sentiment analysis models.
+- **Methodological Innovation in NLP:** Advance the methodology in natural language processing by leveraging multi-modal features to improve the accuracy and efficiency of sentiment analysis models.

--**Practical Implications for E-commerce Stakeholders:** Provide actionable insights for stakeholders in e-commerce platforms, focusing on the practical applications of advanced sentiment analysis techniques to enhance product insights and customer satisfaction.
+- **Practical Implications for E-commerce Stakeholders:** Provide actionable insights for stakeholders in e-commerce platforms, focusing on the practical applications of advanced sentiment analysis techniques to enhance product insights and customer satisfaction.

 ## Methodology